release notes inspiration

 Tumblr is known for its quirky communities, creative posts, and witty release notes.

-Instead of saying, “We fixed bugs,” another charm of Tumblr is that it doesn’t forget to recommend that users check out exactly what was changed via its changelog.
+Tumblr doesn’t forget to recommend that users check out exactly what was changed via its changelog.

 Discord